EdgeFirstAI/documentation/docs/discrete/datasets/uploading_images_to_studio.md

 # Upload Images

 Image files can be uploaded into any dataset container in EdgeFirst Studio.
 Choose the dataset container to upload image files.
 In this case, the dataset is called "Coffee Cup".
-Click on the dataset extended menu (three dots) and select import.
+Click on the dataset context menu (three dots) and select import.

 <figure markdown="span">
 ![Dataset Import Option](../../getting_started/assets/workflows/mobile-dataset-import-option.jpg){ align=center }